 Dynamic content which updates without a page reload is generally either a region or a widget.
 Simple content changes which are not interactive should be marked as live regions.
 Below is a list of each related ARIA live region property with a description.

-- aria-live: The aria-live=POLITENESS_SETTING is used to set the priority with which screen reader should treat updates to live regions - the possible settings are: off/polite/assertive where off is the default.
+- aria-live: The aria-live=POLITENESS_SETTING is used to set the priority with which screen reader should treat updates to live regions - the possible settings are: off/polite/assertive.
 The default setting is 'off'.
 This attribute is by far the most important.

 aria-controls: The aria-controls=[IDLIST] is used to associate a control with the regions that it controls.
 Regions are identified just like an ID in a div, and multiple regions can be associated with a control using a space, e.g. aria-controls="myRegionID1 myRegionsID2".Not known if the aria-controls aspect of live regions is implemented in current ATs, or which.
 Needs research.